MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$pull.md

 # $pull

 The `$pull` operator is used to remove all instances of a specified value or values that match a condition from an array.
-This is particularly useful when you need to clean up or modify array data within your documents.
+This is useful when you need to clean up or modify array data within your documents.

 ## Syntax